An Enhanced Projection Pursuit Tree Classifier with Visual Methods for Assessing Algorithmic Improvements: Comparative performance

-Figure~\ref{fig-data20-3} show projections of the \texttt{data20-3} illustrating why PPtreeExt performs better.
-Group 0 is split on either side of group 1, which means that the original PPtree algorithm would not be able to capture both clusters.
-We can also see that the separation is mostly on \texttt{V3} but small amounts of other variables help to improve the separation.
-This means that \texttt{rpart} will not work quite as well because it will focus on splitting \texttt{V3}.
+Figure~\ref{fig-data20-3} shows two projections of the \texttt{data20-3} illustrating why \texttt{PPtreeExt} performs better.
+The projections are 2-D from the full 5-D space.
+Color indicates the two classes (0 is blue and 1 is red).
+The circles represent the projection coefficients.
+Using a clock dial analogy, in the first projection (a), \texttt{V3} is pointing towards 1 o'clock, and \texttt{V4} is pointing towards 10. \texttt{V2} is also pointing to 1, but is very small.
+The difference in the two groups is in the direction of 1, so \texttt{V3} is likely mostly contributing to this, with a small contribution from \texttt{V2}.
+In the second projection (b) \texttt{V3} points to 5, \texttt{V4} points to 2, \texttt{V5} points to 3, and \texttt{V2} points to 9.
+The separation is in the direction of 5 o'clock, suggesting again that \texttt{V3} is primarily important.
+Group 0 is split on either side of group 1, which means that the PPtree algorithm would not be able to capture both clusters, but modification 2 would.
+The separation between the two classes is mostly on \texttt{V3} but small contributions from other variables help to improve the separation.
+This means that \texttt{rpart} will not work quite as well because it will focus on splitting \texttt{V3}, ignoring the other variables.